ryannix123/kestra-podman/kestra-openshift-deployment/README.md

 This deployment package sets up **Kestra**, an open-source orchestration platform, on Red Hat OpenShift with:
 - Persistent storage for Kestra, PostgreSQL, and Elasticsearch
-- Secure HTTPS Route for the UI
+- Secure HTTPS Route for the UI (with TLS edge termination and redirect)
 - Non-root container configuration

 ---

 ## 📦 Included Files

-- `values.yaml`: Helm configuration for non-root execution, persistent storage, and secure route
+- `values.yaml`: Helm configuration for non-root execution and persistent storage
 - `pvc-kestra.yaml`: PVC definitions for Kestra, PostgreSQL, and Elasticsearch

 ---